-• Execute Tasks on a Virtual Machine as Administrator
+• Execute tasks on a virtual machine as Administrator

-By default, the tasks are executed as Administrator to ensure that the setup files changing machine files and registries are allowed to do this.
+By default, the tasks are executed as Administrator, to ensure that the setup files changing machine files and registries are allowed to do it.
 For certain environments and operations this behavior may not be desired.
-Unchecking this checkbox makes RayPack start the tasks as the invoker.
+Unchecking this checkbox makes Raynet start the tasks as the invoker.

 This option is only recommended for troubleshooting or for tasks not requiring administrative privileges.
-Certain <%PRODUCTPACK%> repackaging functions may not work when the task is not running as an administrator.
+Certain Raynet capturing functions may not work when the task is not running as administrator (for example capturing certain shell elements, capturing Windows from higher integrity context, etc.).